Art in the Parks: UNIQLO Park Expressions Grant: How to Apply

 Installation: Summer 2018 (subject to change)

-Now in its second year, the Art in the Parks: UNIQLO Park Expressions Grant supports the creation of artworks by New York City-based emerging artists for 10 designated parks that need more cultural programming.
+The Art in the Parks: UNIQLO Park Expressions Grant supports the creation of artworks by New York City-based emerging artists for 10 designated parks that need more cultural programming.
 The UNIQLO grant program transforms these locations into art destinations through a series of rotating exhibitions, with supporting events and programs.
 Generously funded by UNIQLO, each grantee will receive an award of $10,000 to create their proposed artwork.

 Application Requirements and Guidelines

 Installations will be presented in the following parks:

 - Bronx: Joyce Kilmer Park and Virginia Park

 - Brooklyn: Fort Greene Park and Herbert Von King Park

 - Manhattan: Seward Park and Thomas Jefferson Park

 - Queens: Flushing Meadows Corona Park and Rufus King Park

 - Staten Island: Faber Park and Tappen Park